mikebz/edge-status/README.md

 # edge-status
-A quick project that probes other controllers for status and return aggregated status that can replace status checking in a central place like Hub.
+A quick project that probes other resources for status and return aggregated status that can replace status checking.

 ## Description
 Problem:
-- I'd like to create an aggregate status across many CRs that gives me an all up idea bout the system running.
+- I'd like to create an aggregate status across many ConfigMaps that gives me an all up idea bout the system running.
 - I'd like it to be across the entire cluster.

 ## Getting Started